Real fears among Asian-American women following mass killings in Georgia

-PHILADELPHIA (WPVI) -- There are real fears, particularly among Asian American women, due to the rise in hate crimes highlighted recently in Georgia that left eight dead.
+PHILADELPHIA (WPVI) -- There are real fears, particularly among Asian American women, due to the rise in hate crimes.
+Those fears were highlighted recently in Georgia after a series of shootings left eight people dead.

 "This is the first time since the news that I've been walking out on the streets, and it definitely made me think twice about walking out on the streets, and it made me just be a little more conscious of my race than I typically am," said Emily of Chinatown.